 Bhaturas are most often made with All Purpose Flour or Maida, with an occasional addition of Semolina or Sooji.
-They are kneaded with sour curd or yoghurt, which allows it to ferment.
+They are kneaded with sour curd or yogurt, which allows them to ferment.
 Bengali luchis are kneaded with plain water.
 Another difference is that Bhatura is usually bigger in size as compared to the luchis.

 What to pair with Bengali Luchis?
-Popular Luchi side-dishes.
+Popular side dish with Luchi

-This luchi is also served as ‘bhog-prasad’ to diety during puja ceremony.
+This luchi is also served as ‘bhog-prasad’ to the deity during the puja ceremony.
 Here, it would be paired with vegetarian side dishes like Aloo Phoolkopir Dalna ( Bengali Aloo Gobhi or Potato-Cauliflower Curry) or Bandhakopir Dalna (Pattagobhi Sabji or Cabbage Stir-fry).

-Here are some of the popular luchi side dishes for you to try:
+Here are some of the popular Bengali food combinations with Luchi for you to try:

-We Bengalis hold our luchi aloo tarkari combination very close to our heart.
+We Bengalis hold our luchi aloo tarkari combination very close to our hearts.
 No celebration is complete without a sacrilegious meal of deep-fried luchi or Bengali pooris and a simple stew of potatoes.

 Did you know that every family has a different Bengali aloo chorchori recipe in their kitty?
-Yes, adding multitude to the Bengali cuisine, you would often find that Bengali families differ with each other in terms of the same recipes.
+Yes, adding multitude to the Bengali cuisine, you would often find that cooking in Bengali families differs from each other in terms of the same recipes.
 This is how I make Aloo Chorchori in my kitchen.

-In Bengali day-to-day cooking, there are some recipe combinations which are almost sacrilegious to mess around with.
+In Bengali day-to-day cooking, there are some recipe combinations that are almost sacrilegious to mess around with.
 This Luchi Alur Torkari is something similar to that.
 It’s almost like if you think of luchi, either alur toraki or alur dom comes into your mind.
-This is a no-onion, no-garlic Bengali dum aloo recipe, which is also vegan, gluten-free, dairy-free and nuts-free.
+This is a no-onion, no-garlic Bengali dum aloo recipe, which is also vegan, gluten-free, dairy-free, and nut-free.

 Kumro Chechki or Pumpkin Stir-fry